rizal72/Cozmo-Voice-Commands/README.md

 # Cozmo voice Commands (CvC) - Version 0.6.0

-Issue multiple voice commands to [Cozmo](https://anki.com/en-us/cozmo), and watch him execute all of them sequentially: highly customizable, you can add new commands and languages with ease.
-Recognizes *English, Italian and French*.
+Issue multiple voice commands to [Cozmo](https://anki.com/en-us/cozmo), and watch him execute all of them sequentially: highly customizable, you can add new commands with ease.
+Recognizes *English, Italian and French* but it's very easy to add new languages!

 ### Description
 You can say _"Cozmo, **forward** 20 THEN **right** 90"_, or _"Hello Cozmo, my little friend, could you please drive forward for 3 seconds **THEN** rotate left 90 degrees **THEN** dance **THEN** drive back to your charger?"_, **and Cozmo will execute the commands in both cases**: the application will always dynamically match the recognized spoken words with the code methods and arguments, **it even parses verbs in their different conjugations**, and numbers as arguments of the action to perform.